linode/docs/docs/guides/tools-reference/basics/how-to-check-clean-linux-disk-space/index.md

 tmpfs           797M     0  797M   0% /run/user/1000
 {{< /output >}}

-You can also use the `df` command to target a specific drive, using either its "Filesystem" or "Mounted on" description.
+You can also use the `df` command to target a specific drive, using either its "Filesystem" or "Mounted on" description from the columns above.

     sudo df -h /dev/sda